 Incident Reporting and Analysis System (IRAS)

-The Incident Reporting and Analysis System (IRAS) is an online incident reporting tool that enables the Department to collect and analyze information about critical incidents that occur in substance abuse and mental health facilities.
-In some cases, critical incidents that occur outside of facilities, such as the death of an individual served, must also be reported.
+The Incident Reporting and Analysis System (IRAS) is an online incident reporting tool that enables the Department to collect and analyze information about critical incidents that occur in all licensed substance abuse providers and contracted mental health treatment providers.
+In some cases, critical incidents that occur outside of provider agencies, such as the death of an individual served, must also be reported.
 IRAS is not a tool for case management or maintenance of clinical records.

-Each managing entity (ME) is required to submit incident reports to IRAS on behalf of its subcontracted providers.
-Each ME must provide a mechanism for their subcontracted providers to report critical incidents to the ME.
+Each Managing Entity must provide a mechanism for their subcontracted providers to report critical incidents to the Managing Entity.

 Private (non-contracted) substance abuse providers licensed by the Department are required to submit incident reports to IRAS directly.